NorskHelsenett/Selvbetjening.Samples/README.md

 A client system must be created in **[Selvbetjening for HelseID ](https://selvbetjening.test.nhn.no/)**

 You probably want to enable support for refresh tokens, and it's important to specify which apis (services) are supported by the system.
+The redirect URI should be set to `http://localhost:1337/callback` when using the default config.

 After the client system has been created, go to the 'Automatisering' tab, and generate an api key: